yoshiyahoo/Entrepreneur-and-Ethics-Project-RENAME-NECESSARY-/README.md

 ---

-For more information and detailed documentation, please visit our Wiki.
+For more information and detailed documentation, please visit our (Wiki)[https://github.com/yoshiyahoo/H.E.R.R.C./wiki].